 The episode number you enter appears in the iOS Podcast App, and your episode appears in the correct order based on the episode number (and season number, if you’re using one).

-Use the Rating field to specify whether the episode you’re uploading is clean or explicit.
+Use the Explicit field to specify whether the episode you’re uploading is clean or explicit.

 You entered a rating for your show when you first configured your settings.
 However, you can use this field to replace that setting for this episode only.
 For example, if you have a clean show, but the episode you’re uploading is an outlier that happens to be explicit, you can use this field to label just this episode as explicit.
 Leave the field blank if you don’t need to update your rating for this episode.